Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Categorical Actions and Multiplicities in Complex Rank Category

 \section{Categorical Actions and Multiplicities in Complex Rank Category \strO}

-This (relatively short) section contains the main application of the technical machinery on MFTPCs that we developed in Section \ref{sec:uniqueness}.
-Namely, we study a natural categorical type A action on the category $\extots$ introduced in Definition \ref{defn:extots}.
-Assuming $t_i \not \in \ZZ$ for any $i = 1,\ldots,n$, we will show that this categorical action actually gives $\extots$ with the structure of a multi-Fock tensor product categorification (MFTPC) in the sense of Definition \ref{defn:multi_fock}.
+In this section, we study a natural categorical type A action on the category $\extots$.
+In the \textit{admissible} case, we will show that this categorical action gives $\extots$ the structure of a multi-Fock tensor product categorification (MFTPC) in the sense of Definition \ref{defn:multi_fock}.
 In turn, we will leverage the results of Sections \ref{sec:uniqueness} and \ref{sec:construction} to explicitly describe $\extots$ in terms of (stable) parabolic categories $\cO$ in integer rank.
 When $\fk =\CC$, these structural results also give the desired proof of Conjecture \ref{conj:categorical_conjecture} in the admissible case.